 Yes, as per the SBI PO eligibility requirements, candidates with Nepal citizenship can apply for the SBI PO exam.
-But you must have a certificate of eligibility issued by the Govt. of India in your favor.
+But you must have a certificate of eligibility issued by the Govt. of India in your favour.

-✔️ How much percentage is reserved for the candidates with benchmark disabilities as per reservation scheme of SBI PO exam?
+✔️ How much percentage is reserved for the candidates with benchmark disabilities as per the reservation scheme of SBI PO exam?